 Content marketing is what we focus a lot on.
 Remember that candy vendor coming walking down our streets on a hot summer noon.
 The angry sun during our summer vacation trying to stop the

 vendor’s tiny little customers see him.
-With doors and windows shut this fellow had less chances of business in this street.
+With doors and windows shut this fellow had fewer chances of business in this street.
 Probably parents would avoid the vendor once they saw him.

-Sales was never and will never be an issue.
-Businesses fight for share of wallet with more evolved tools at more complex platforms however the winners have always had a simple approach to it.
-Knowing customers before developing a product for them, letting targeted people know what value is being offered, making listeners know company operates for them and most important the company takes care.
+Sales were never and will never be an issue.
+Businesses fight for a share of wallet with more evolved tools at more complex platforms however the winners have always had a simple approach to it.
+Knowing customers before developing a product for them, letting targeted people know what value is being offered, making listeners know the company operates for them and most important the company takes care.

-The right strategy is to invest for gain on share of mind and heart.
-Then position products / services accordingly, share of markets would follow.
+The right strategy is to invest for gain on the share of mind and heart.
+Then position products/services accordingly, the share of markets would follow.
 This is achieved by giving strong “Reasons to Believe” to consumers.
 These reasons to believe are demonstrated in product attributes, organizational culture and interface experiences.
 Communication plays an embedding role in the process.
-In-fact creating compelling content is seemed to be the biggest challenge for marketers, at-least 80% say so.
+In-fact creating compelling content is seemed to be the biggest challenge for marketers, at least 80% say so.

 To develop content that supports business keep in mind